Accepting new patients soon!

 Attention-deficit/hyperactivity disorder (ADHD) is a mental health condition characterized by ongoing challenges with attention, hyperactivity, and impulsivity.
 In children and adults, it can contribute to difficulties in relationships, work or school performance, self-esteem, and other areas of daily life.

 ADHD symptoms fall into two main categories: inattention and hyperactivity-impulsivity.
 Inattention may include difficulty sustaining focus, being easily distracted, making careless mistakes, trouble organizing tasks, and forgetfulness in daily activities.
-Hyperactivity-impulsivity can involve fidgeting, restlessness, excessive talking, difficulty waiting one’s turn, and acting without thinking.
+Hyperactivity-impulsivity can involve fidgeting, restlessness, excessive talking, difficulty waiting for one’s turn, and acting without thinking.

 The main treatments for ADHD include medicine, psychotherapy, skills training, and accommodations.
 At Bell Health, we will create an individualized treatment plan based on your needs, which may include medication, psychotherapy, lifestyle changes, and advocacy with your school or workplace to obtain accommodations.

-Psychotic disorders are mental health conditions marked by symptoms like hallucinations, delusions, disorganized speech, and abnormal behaviors.
-Individuals may perceive or believe things that others do not, hold persistent and unusual beliefs, experience intense or blunted emotions, withdraw from loved ones, neglect personal care, and have difficulty thinking clearly or concentrating.
+Individuals may perceive or believe things that others do not, hold persistent unusual beliefs, experience intense or blunted emotions, withdraw from loved ones, neglect personal care, and have difficulty thinking clearly or concentrating.

 Treatment for psychotic disorders typically combines psychotherapy, medication, and accommodations.
 At Bell Health, we will create an individualized treatment plan based on your needs, which may include medication, psychotherapy, lifestyle changes, and advocacy with your school or workplace to obtain accommodations.

-Insomnia is a sleep disorder that causes difficulty falling asleep, staying asleep, or waking too early, often resulting in fatigue and impacting mood, health, and daily life.
-While most adults require 7 to 9 hours of sleep, many experience brief bouts of sleeplessness due to stress or upsetting events.
+While most adults require 7 to 9 hours of sleep, many individuals with insomnia experience brief bouts of sleeplessness due to stress or upsetting events.
 Chronic insomnia, lasting three months or longer, may be tied to other health issues or medications.

 Improving sleep often involves adjusting daily habits and addressing underlying factors like stress, medical conditions, or medications.
 Cognitive behavioral therapy (CBT) and medication may also help.
 At Bell Health, we will create an individualized treatment plan based on your needs, which may include medication, psychotherapy, and habit changes.